Common Hip Injuries

 The patella and quadriceps tendons attach the patella bone to the tibia and quadriceps muscles.
 Both tendons are large and strong.
 They play an important role in running and jumping.
 When coming down while running or jumping, either tendon can partially or completely tear.
 Both are serious injuries that should be seen as soon as possible.

 Nonsurgical and surgical treatment options are available to treat knee injuries.
-Patients who are interested in learning more about them are encouraged to make an appointment with an orthopaedic knee specialize who can diagnose their injury and give the treatment advice they are searching for.
+Patients who are interested in learning more about them are encouraged to make an appointment with an Orthopedic knee specialize who can diagnose their injury and give the treatment advice they are searching for.

 Conditions We Treat

 Anterior Cruciate Ligament (ACL) injuries are one of the most common types of knee injuries.
 They are typically sustained by athletes and active individuals who participate in high-impact sports that involving running, jumping, cutting, pivoting, and turning.
 ACL injuries can vary in severity.
-Low-level sprains generally heal quickly and
+Low-level sprains generally heal quickly and does not sideline athletes.
+Complete tears are serious injuries that usually require surgical intervention and typically sideline athletes for a minimum of 6-8-months.

 The ACL is one of the cruciate ligaments of the knee.
 The other cruciate ligament is the posterior cruciate ligament (PCL).
 The two cross one each other in the knee joint to form an “X”.
 Both have the important responsibilities of providing back and forth motion of the knee and rotational stability.
 The PCL is less commonly injured than the ACL.
 Common causes of ACL injuries include the following: